 Applicants must hold the M.Div. or equivalent degree from an accredited institution with a superior academic record and/or professional performance.
-One year of involvement in professional ministry must have elapsed between receiving the M.Div. degree and application to the D.Min. program, but preference will be given to applicants who have three or more years of professional experience in the ministry.
+One year of involvement in professional ministry must have elapsed between receiving the M.Div. degree and applicants who have three or more years of professional experience in the ministry.